xoeye/xoto3/README.md

 `XOTO3_INTEGRATION_TEST_NO_RANGE_KEY_INDEX_HASH_KEY`: the name of an attribute which is the partition key of a GSI with no range key.

+If you don't currently have a table viable for testing, you can use the following script to easily create one:
+`pipenv run python ./scripts/create_integration_test_table.py`

 ## Development

 ### Writing tests